HeyGen x Clay | Personalised AI Video Outreach at Scale

 What GTM teams create

-From cold outbound that books more meetings to ABM campaigns that win enterprise clients.
+From cold outbound that books more meetings to ABM campaigns that win major enterprise logos.

 Personalised cold outreach